-George Begg is Secretary/Treasurer of the Australian Golf Writers Association and a member of a World Golf Hall of Fame sub-committee.
-Handicap 19 at Sanctuary Lakes, also a member at Altona Lakes.
+George Begg is Secretary/Treasurer of the Australian Golf Writers Association.
+Handicap 15, member at Sanctuary Lakes, also a member at Altona Lakes.

-Selwyn Berg is the Managing Editor of ausgolf and the Editor and Publisher of The Golf Course Guide.
-Handicap of 14 at Commonwealth.
+Selwyn Berg is the Managing Editor of ausgolf and the Editor and Publisher of The GOLF Course Guide.
+Handicap 11, member at Commonwealth.

 Graeme Bond has reported golf on Fairfax Radio for 17 years.
-A member at the National, handicap 8, he plays over 200 rounds annually.
+A member at the National, handicap 8.

 Graham Holmes is a member at Commonwealth and Royal Hobart, handicap 7.
 He travels the world extensively playing golf.

-Loren Justins plays off 8 at Royal Queensland and has played at many international courses during extensive work travel.
+Loren Justins handicap 8, member at Royal Queensland and has played at many international courses during extensive work travel.

-Steve Keipert has worked in golf media for 12 years.
+Steve Keipert has worked in golf media for 14 years.
 He is the deputy editor of Golf Australia magazine.
-His handicap is 6 at Stonecutters Ridge.
+His handicap is 5, member at Stonecutters Ridge.

-Peter Nolan is a keen golfer who plays off 9 at Rosanna.
+Peter Nolan is a keen golfer handicap 9, member at Rosanna.
 He maintains his love for the game, despite the fact that the game steadfastly refuses to love him back!

-David Worley is a member at Commonwealth, Sorrento and Moonah Links who plays off 11.
+David Worley is a member at Commonwealth, Sorrento and Moonah Links handicap 11.
 Author of comprehensive books on British Links.